TACC/containers_at_tacc/docs/containerize-your-code/getting_set_up.rst

 create an empty Dockerfile inside of it.
 It is important to carefully consider what files and folders are in the same `PATH` as a Dockerfile (known as the 'build context').
-The `docker build` process will index and send all files and folders in the same directory as the Dockerfile to the Docker daemon (which you don't want to do), so take care not to `docker build` at a root level.
-For
+The `docker build` process will index and send all files and folders in the same directory as the Dockerfile to the Docker daemon, so take care not to `docker build` at a root level.
+For example:
-example:

 .. code-block:: shell